Isomerization Plant Degassing

 Next, hydrogen is added to the mix and charged to the reactor.
 If the plant is a C5/C6 isomer plant, an additional fractionator splits the C5 from the C6.

 Then the reactor product goes to a flash tank to remove the hydrogen.
 The product at the bottom of the flash tank goes to another fractionator to separate C3 and lighter molecules.

 At the same time, butanes are sent to the fuel blending.

 What Problems do the Isomerization Plant Cause?

 Like catalytic reformers, isomerization is a clean process.
 Isomerization plant degassing to remove vapor fouling is important.
 Contamination of the isomer plants appears in the form of light oils and dangerous LEL vapors.

 Isomerization plant degassing is required before personnel can enter the unit safely.

 FQE® LEL-Vapor removes the harmful LEL vapors.
 These are apparent in the fractionator towers as well as the flash tank.
 It is recommended that the decontamination of liquids and vapors uses vapor phase cleaning.

 Degreasing the Plant

-FQE LEL-V chemistry is also effective at degreasing any light oils that may be present in the isomerization plant.
+FQE LEL-Vapor chemistry is also effective at degreasing any light oils that may be present in the isomerization plant.